Eating in Berlin for €10 (In One Day)

 Although my meals for the day were over at this point, I was determined to make good use of my remaining 80 cents.

-I carried my leftover coins in my palm and made my way to the nearest späti, Spätkauf Spätywood, nearly positive that I could find a really cheap beer to conclude the night.
+I carried my leftover coins in my palm and made my way to the nearest späti, Spätkauf Spätywood, nearly positive that I could find a cheap beer to conclude the night.

-Alas, the most cost-friendly beer I found at this particular late night shop was just over €1, and simply out of budget.
+Alas, the most cost-friendly beer I found at this particular late-night shop was just over €1, and simply out of budget.
 Just when I was losing hope, I stumbled upon the kid’s section of the späti, and found familiar bags of Capri-Sun for just 70 cents each!
 I decided on the ‘fairy drink’ flavor and had no regrets.
 It honestly probably tasted a lot better than whatever their cheapest beer was.

 Remaining Budget: €0.10

-At this point, with just a single small coin left, I felt thoroughly satisfied with the day and headed on home.
+At this point, with just a single small coin left, I felt thoroughly satisfied with the day and headed home.
 Success!

 Final Thoughts